streamr-dev/network/README.md

 stream    | Stream id to subscribe to partition | Partition number to subscribe to.
 Defaults to the default partition (0). resend | Object defining the resend options.
-Below are examples of its contents.
+Below are examples of its contents. groupKeys | Object defining the group key as a hex string for each publisher id of the stream.

 ```javascript
 // Resend N most recent messages